BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 - **Readability and understandability** of the code is very important for the future developers that will maintain your code: leave comments, break conditions with more than 3 members using intermediate variables, etc.
 - Use **Typescript** intensively and try to handle all the possible states of your data.

-At Bedrock, we've always tried to apply a maximum of [best practices](https://tech.bedrockstreaming.com/2021/09/06/web-best-practices.html) including some developped here by Alex, to ensure the maintainability of our web codebase.
+At Bedrock, we've always tried to apply a maximum of [best practices](https://tech.bedrockstreaming.com/2021/09/06/web-best-practices.html) including some addressed here by Alex, to ensure the maintainability of our web codebase.
 It seems to be working pretty good since this JS project is now 10 years old!

 ### Why Your Performance Work Is Not Seen - Vinicius Dallacqua